icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [retry](https://github.com/safwank/ElixirRetry) - Simple Elixir macros for linear retry, exponential backoff and wait with composable delays.
 * [sips_downloader](https://github.com/DavsX/SipsDownloader) - Elixir module for downloading the ElixirSips episodes and all other files.
 * [sitemap](https://github.com/ikeikeikeike/sitemap) - Sitemap is the easiest way to generate Sitemaps in Elixir.
+* [uef-lib](https://github.com/DOBRO/uef-lib) - Useful Erlang Functions Library that provides modules for manipulating lists, binaries, maps, numbers, date and time.
+It  contains some functions optimized for performance in specific cases (e.g. for file I/O operations or binary transformations).
 * [vert.x](https://github.com/PharosProduction/ExVertx) - Elixir event bus bridge to Vert.x services using TCP socket.

 ## Validations